Hot FM's sports show host Bigality to be buried on April 1

 Source: hotfmghana.com

-Late astute broadcaster, Justice Opoku-Agyemang affectionately called Bigality would be buried on Thursday, 1st April, 2021 at Wenchi in the Bono Region.
+Late astute broadcaster, Justice Opoku-Agyemang affectionately called Bigality will be buried on Thursday, 1st April 2021 at Wenchi in the Bono Region.